Are there Quakers in your family tree? Learn about free Quaker genealogy resources online in this post.

 But before we dive into congreation records, let’s start out with a brief explanation of Quakerism from belief.net.

 The Religious Society of Friends is the name of the group commonly known as Quakers.
 Friends are a Christian group who believe in the presence of God within each person, often referred to as the “Inner Light.”

 Quakers emphasize a personal commitment to God and humanitarian causes.
 The Religious Society of Friends was founded in the mid-17th century in England by George Fox (1624-1691).
 The Society of Friends is commonly known as Quakers because the original Friends were mocked for “trembling with religious zeal.”

 - Quaker Collection: http://www.haverford.edu/library/special/collections/quaker/index.php Haverford College Phone: 610-896-1161 Email: [email protected]

-Free Quaker genealogy resources online for your family history research.
+So those are some of the free Quaker genealogy resources online for your family history research.
 Let me know what you find.

 My family were founding members of the first American meeting house, in what is now Eliot, Maine. i would like information and physical verification of that fact.
 We still have family members that live in that area.